hertie-data-science-lab/ds01-infra/TODO/_TODO.md

     - [ ] increase timeout >10s?
     - [ ] add default Yes to ```⚠ This will STOP the container...Continue? [y/N]: ```

+### Container-cleanup
+-  container-cleanup → calls mlc-remove + GPU cleanup ==> need to check this GPU cleanup logic is safe!

+# Container starts
+- [ ] a new command from AIME v2 -> test + add to documentation around CLI ecosystem (esp to alias-listcont)

+### GPU allocation logs
+- [ ] Check this all works

 ### for all dockerfile > image > container workflow
-- [ ] make more modular
+- [ ] make more modular at same-tier level:
     - avoid duplication of functionality
-    - currently there's a lot of calling eachtoher, but instead: at end of completion of that command's core function, it gives concise output of what was done, and what command to run next to continue the workflow (rather than calling that command)
+    - currently there's a lot of parallel tier commands calling eachother = bad design
+    -  instead: at end of completion of that command's core function, it should gives concise output of what was done, and what command to run next to continue the workflow (rather than calling that command itself)
-    - this makes each command more independent / isolated
+    - this makes each command at each level more independent / isolated: they don't do parallel calls; only commands at a higher tier can call comamnds at a lower tier = good design
-    - principle: all tier 2 commands should be isolated -> Tier 3 & 4 workflow orchestrators string this together
+    - principle: all tier 2 commands should be isolated from eachtoerh -> Tier 3 workflow orchestrators bring this together
+    - instead of calling eachother: they same-tier commands give user concise update what they did and bash command to implement next stage
+- [ ] also make sure ALL Tier 1 base commands from aime are fully incorporated into ds01 3 tier structure.

 ### Container Cleanup
 - [ ] buggy